ShorelineCrypto/adex_microbot/INSTALL.md

   root@c79ae11f1c8f:/opt/adex_microbot/config# cp nonkyc_settings.json-example  nonkyc_settings.json
 ```

-Use linux vi or nano editor to modify the file nonkyc_settings.json file, fill in the correct information for our CEX account on  "access_key" and "secret_key"
+Use linux vi or nano editor to modify the "nonkyc_settings.json" file, fill in the correct information for our CEX account on  "access_key" and "secret_key"
 fields values, then save the file.

 Then setup the arb.db sqlite3 database: